The Real Reasons These Athletes Were Banned For Life

 Pete Rose

 As a player, Pete Rose is legendary.
 The baseball star spent most of his 23-year career playing for the Cincinnati Reds at first, second, and third base and left and right field.
 He was so talented that he was voted National League Rookie of the Year following his first season in 1963 and earned a spot on the National League All-Star team a whopping 17 times.
-As of this writing, he holds the MLB record for the most number of games played at 3,562 and most hits at 4,256 (via CNN).

-In 1984, Rose also became the Reds' manager, a position he'd hold until 1989.
+In 1984, Rose also became the Reds' manager, a position he would hold until 1989.
 His actions while in this role eventually would get him banned from baseball for life.
 In March 1989, the MLB announced it was investigating Rose regarding unnamed "serious allegations."
 The next day Sports Illustrated published an exposé that detailed Rose's habit of gambling on games his team was playing in, an action that directly goes against Rule 21(d), prohibiting personnel from gambling on any game in which they must perform.
-He initially denied placing the bets but eventually accepted a spot on the MLB's permanently ineligible list, which, for many fans, was an admission of guilt.
+He initially denied placing the bets, but eventually accepted a spot on the MLB's permanently ineligible list, which, for many fans, was an admission of guilt.

 Tonya Harding

-In the 1994 Olympics, Tonya Harding was one of the United State's best figure skaters and a shoo-in for a medal.
-Not a gold medal, mind you because the US also had Nancy Kerrigan, the US Figure Skating Association's darling whose on-ice demeanor and elegance consistently earned her higher scores than Harding despite her inferior technical talent.
+In the 1994 Olympics, Tonya Harding was one of the United States' best figure skaters and a shoo-in for a medal.
+Not a gold medal, mind you because the US also had Nancy Kerrigan, the US Figure Skating Association's darling whose on-ice demeanor and elegance consistently earned her higher scores than Harding despite her perceived inferior technical talent.

 Lance Armstrong